bkandh30/DNS-Server/Implementation.md

 - Name: A domain name, represented as a sequence of labels.
 - Type: The type of record.
 - Class; Usually set to 1.

+## Answer Section Structure

+Answer section contains a list of resource records, which are answers to the questions asked in the question section.

+Each RR has: Name, Type, Class, TTL (Time to Live), Length and Data.
+TTL is the duration in seconds a record can be cached before querying.